thunderrabbit/robnugen-journal-entries/2026/02/06meditation-focus-alchemy.md

 Things to do (sometime in the mysterious future)

 1. Tell my phone that when I type `mg` It should expand that out into `https://mg.robnugen.com/`
-2. Make the unique link to my meditation (above) public.
+2. ✅ Make the unique link to my meditation (above) public.
 When that's done it should show basically what's in this image:

 [![2026 feb 06 meditated for 50 minutes](https://b.robnugen.com/journal/2026/thumbs/2026_feb_06_meditated_for_50_minutes.png)](https://b.robnugen.com/journal/2026/2026_feb_06_meditated_for_50_minutes_1000.png)

 3. ✅ Upload the above image that's currently just a screenshot on my phone showing 40:27 with a green background
-4. ✅ Mention that means I meditated for 50 minutes because I started with 10 minutes for my countdown timer and it then counted up 40 minutes and 27 seconds.
+4. ✅ Mention that means I meditated for 50 minutes because I started with 10 minutes for my countdown timer and it then counted up 40 minutes and 27 seconds
 5. Pray 🙏, writing in BOOK TWENTY-NINE page ??
-8. Fill in the page numbers in my journal.
+8. Fill in the page numbers in my journal
+12. Call Infinity Books to see if they still allow smoking in their bookstore
 6. Invite people to my emotional awareness workshop and book launch party
-7. Fix the link to my upcoming barefoot grounding event.
+7. ✅ Fix the link to my upcoming barefoot grounding event.
 I think it's broken because the title must be unique.
-9. Copy this entry from my phone into my journal parsing LLM, Gemini via Google Antigravity
+9. ✅ Copy this entry from my phone into my journal parsing LLM, Gemini via Google Antigravity
-10. Message Jess
+10. ✅ Message Jess (in London)
 11. Call Yuki

 #### 11:04

-While standing outside in the sun, writing this journal entry, I saw my neighbor with her new old rescue dog, とろろ [![2026 feb 06 neighbors dog tororo](https://b.robnugen.com/journal/2026/thumbs/2026_feb_06_neighbors_dog_tororo.jpeg)](https://b.robnugen.com/journal/2026/2026_feb_06_neighbors_dog_tororo_1000.jpeg)
+While standing outside in the sun, writing this journal entry, I saw my neighbor with her new old rescue dog, とろろ

+[![2026 feb 06 neighbors dog tororo](https://b.robnugen.com/journal/2026/thumbs/2026_feb_06_neighbors_dog_tororo.jpeg)](https://b.robnugen.com/journal/2026/2026_feb_06_neighbors_dog_tororo_1000.jpeg)

 #### 11:09